Tips for Picking a Health Plan

 Compassion, empathy, and strength are how Dora leads her team to deliver for NOAH patients every day.
 She sees opportunities and finds ways for the Community Resource Department to help bridge gaps for patients, the community, and for NOAH’s own team.

 “The Emerging Leaders selected each year represent the future of health centers.
-The policy and program advocates, clinicians, health educators, and clinic administrators recognized each year truly will become the next generation of senior leaders.” – Feygele Jacobs, President, and CEO of the RCHN Community Health Foundation
+The policy and program champions, clinicians, health educators, and clinic administrators recognized each year truly will become the next generation of senior leaders.” – Feygele Jacobs, President, and CEO of the RCHN Community Health Foundation

 Learn more about the Geiger Gibson Program in Community Health Policy Emerging Leader Award here.